iceflame89/docker_tutorial/README.md

 ```
 $sudo usermod -aG docker $USER
 ```
-3. Log out and log back in so that your group membership is re-evaluated.
+3. Logout and log back in so that your group membership is re-evaluated.

 #### 5.2 Docker Hub  -- share docker image
 https://hub.docker.com/